High School Status

 5. Sold or pawned a prize.

-6. Accepted payment of expense allowances in excess of actual expenses (It shall be
+6. Accepted payment of expense allowances in excess of actual expenses (It shall be permissible for an eligible student accept actual and necessary expenses.)

-7. Signed a contract to play professional athletics or played on a professional team in any sport; directly or indirectly received a salary or any form of financial assistance from a professional sports organization.
+7. Signed a contract to play professional athletics or played on a professional team in any sport; directly or indirectly.
+Received a salary or any form of financial assistance from a professional sports organization.

-8. Competed under a false name.
+9. Competed under a false name.

 2.39.3 A student may engage in the following: